Canadian Students at UWS

 Finances and Aid

-Most of our Canadian students pay for the doctor of chiropractic (DC) program through a mixture of provincial aid, a line of credit and scholarships.
-In response to the fluctuating Canadian dollar, UWS has a DC Canadian Exchange Rate Scholarship in which UWS provides Canadian students enrolled in the doctor of chiropractic program a maximum of a 20% discount on tuition (international grant + Canadian Scholarship) when they maintain a minimum 2.5 GPA in the doctor of chiropractic program.
+UWS has a DC Canadian Scholarship in which UWS generally provides Canadian students enrolled in the doctor of chiropractic program a tuition reduction of about 20% (international grant + DC Canadian Scholarship) when they maintain a minimum 2.5 cumulative GPA in the doctor of chiropractic program.
 This UWS scholarship is automatically provided to those who qualify with no application required.
-The DC Canadian Exchange Rate Scholarship is subject to modification based on quarterly reviews by the university.
+The DC Canadian Scholarship is subject to modification based on quarterly reviews by the university.

 Learn more about being an international student at UWS, including the F-1 Visa process, banking, insurance, employment, taxes, provincial aid and CIBC credit lines.